- General Information

 Parents and employees often have questions about how decisions are made to close school due to inclement weather.
 Below are frequently asked questions and their answers.

 Who is watching the weather?

-The FCS Weather Team is comprised of members of Transportation, Safety & Security, Facilities, Maintenance, Academics, Communications, School Nutrition departments to provide a cross-functional view of any weather situation that could possibly close or delay school.
-In situations where inclement weather may impact school operations, the Weather Team meets several times a day, until the event/weather threat is over, to review forecasts and current conditions and to discuss any new information.
-The Weather Team keeps the Superintendent informed, and when needed, makes a recommendation about school closures/delays to the Superintendent for review.
+Fulton County Schools has a Emergency Response Team that comes together during high-impact situations where schools or the district needs emergency management.
+This includes inclement weather situations, and the Emergency Response Team has members of Transportation, Safety & Security, Facilities, Maintenance, Academics, Communications, School Nutrition departments to provide a cross-functional view of any weather situation that could possibly close or delay school.
+In situations where inclement weather may impact school operations, the team meets several times a day, until the event/weather threat is over, to review forecasts and current conditions and to discuss any new information.
+The team keeps the Superintendent informed, and when needed, makes a recommendation about school closures/delays to the Superintendent for review.
 The Superintendent makes the final decision.

-Where does the Weather Team get its information?
+Where does the Emergency Response Team get its information?

-The Weather Team begins monitoring information from the National Weather Service, the Georgia Department of Transportation and other local emergency agencies as early as possible when inclement weather is a possibility.
+The team begins monitoring information from the National Weather Service, the Georgia Department of Transportation and other local emergency agencies as early as possible when inclement weather is a possibility.
 The school system’s Transportation Department also begins testing road conditions on our bus routes.
-We must give careful consideration to the most dangerous bus routes in the district.
-So, even if it looks clear on your street, dangerous conditions may exist in other parts of our county.
+Careful consideration is given to the most dangerous bus routes in the district.
+So, even if it looks clear on one street, dangerous conditions may exist in other parts of our county.

 What factors are considered when making the decision to close school?

-The safety of all children is our primary concern in making the decision to close school.
-In deciding whether children will be safe, we look at the following factors:
+The safety of all children is the primary concern in making the decision to close school.
+In deciding whether children will be safe, the district looks at the following factors: